The rules below are in place for the 2024 bye-election.

 Any action that could be interpreted as early campaigning for votes will be investigated by the Returning Officer and action may be taken against you.
 If it is unclear whether preparation activity will be considered as early campaigning, please contact surreydecides@surrey.ac.uk.

 Once campaigning is allowed, campaigning and campaign materials are allowed across the University estate.
-Campaigning and campaign materials are not allowed in the entire Library building (including the ground floor area outside Simply Fresh), all Hive spaces (including Academic Hives and the 30 Priestley Road Hive area), the Spark, and the Nest.
+Campaigning and campaign materials are not allowed in the entire Library building (including the ground floor area outside Simply Fresh), all Hive spaces (including Academic Hives and the 30 Priestley Road Hive area), the Spark or Dots, and the Nest.
 Candidates are permitted to walk through these spaces but must not campaign or leave any publicity in the building.
 Any reports of campaigning or advertising material left in any banned areas will be treated seriously.

 Unsolicited knocking (cold calling) on doors of residences (including any outer doors) is not allowed.